COVID-19 ALERT: The ATM Cave reopened for visitation on August 3rd, 2020. The Belize International Airport opened on October 1st. Please visit our

 What to Expect?

 The tour starts with a forty-five minute trek through Tapir Mountain Nature Reserve.
 It is a great way to soak in the majesty of the surrounding jungle.
-You will cross three rivers on your hike, pulling yourselves across on ropes.
+Your guide will provide information about the local flora and fauna, and you may even spot some of the exotic wildlife that calls this area home.
+There are three river crossings on your hike.
+The first crossing is at the very start of the hike, across freezing chest-high water pulling yourselves across on a rope.
 By the time you arrive at the entrance of the cave, you will be soaked.
-For a virtual audio experience of this tour, tune in to

 Episode 20 of The Belize Travelcast.

-Your tour through the cave take about three hours on average.
+Your tour through the cave takes about three hours on average.
 Bringing a dry change of clothes for the deeper voyage is advised but not necessary.
 There's more swimming and climbing (in the dark) to come.
 If you suffer from claustrophobia, the ATM tour may not be the right fit for you.

 There's a reason why tour guides are required for visits to the cave, and it's not just to preserve the skeletons and artifacts contained within.
 The cave itself is a labyrinth of interlocking chambers, and one can quickly get lost if they don't have someone to provide them with bearings.

 The archaeologists and caretakers of this cave have been reverent in its preservation.
 All of the everyday artifacts were left as they were to preserve things as they were before modern people arrived, and a knowledgeable tour guide can provide you with a fascinating insight into how these people lived.
+Any of the certified ATM guides are highly trained to lead tours into this cave.

 Is it an easy tour?

 This is a physically taxing tour, and the combination of tight corridors and pitch blackness can be a challenge for the less resilient, but it's well worth a journey for anyone who's up to the task.
+On a scale of 1 to 10, this cave is about a 6 in terms of difficulty due to the long hike and some climbing.

-While the most commonly cited appeal for these tours are the human artifacts, the natural beauty of the cave is equally as impressive.
+While the most commonly cited appeal for these tours is the human artifacts, the natural beauty of the cave is equally as impressive.
 The stalactites and stalagmites are often meters in height.
 The fact that it's taken tens of thousands of years for these formations to develop is a true marvel, and it's no wonder that the Mayas saw the caves as a mystical portal directly to the underworld.

 The ceremonial chamber where most of the sacrifices were performed and the Crystal Maiden was discovered is the most humbling landmark within the caves, but it's not the only one.
 The first notable human-occupied chamber that visitors experience is what archaeologists have dubbed "The Cathedral".
 While the dark rituals were performed another three hours deeper into the cave, the Cathedral served as something of a waiting area.
 The urns and stoneware were practical in purpose, used by the shamans in preparation for the human sacrifices that would take place later.